 '''

-Coq < CoFixpoint from (n:nat) : Stream := Seq n (from (S n)).

-from is corecursively defined
+\texttt{Coq} < \texttt{CoFixpoint} from (n:nat) : Stream := Seq n (from (S n)). from is defined from is corecursively defined

 '''

 Oppositely to recursive ones, there is no decreasing argument in a co-recursive definition.
 To be admissible, a method of construction must provide at least one extra constructor of the infinite object for each iteration.
 A syntactical guard condition is imposed on co-recursive definitions in order to ensure this: each recursive call in the definition must be protected by at least one constructor, and only by constructors.
 That is the case in the former definition, where the single recursive call of from is guarded by an application of Seq.
 On the contrary, the following recursive function does not satisfy the guard condition: